Several University of Lynchburg alumni are among the best school teachers in Central Virginia, according to Lynchburg Living Magazine.

 In addition to the Top 10, Melissa Sales Ferguson ’99, ’05 MEd, who teaches at Sheffield Elementary School, and Mary Rush Bailey ’03 MEd, of Rustburg High School were listed among the top 25 teachers in the region.

-Lynchburg College has been educating teachers for more than 100 years, and faculty find it fulfilling to see alumni making a difference in classrooms in the Lynchburg area and beyond.
+University of Lynchburg has been educating teachers for more than 100 years, and faculty find it fulfilling to see alumni making a difference in classrooms in the Lynchburg area and beyond.
 “Becoming a great teacher is a challenge.
 It takes knowledge, passion, curiosity, and a belief in the importance of every child.
 It takes a mindset that every student deserves our best effort everyday,” said Dr. Roger Jones, dean of the School of Education, Leadership Studies, and Counseling at Lynchburg.
 “We take great pride in the work of our graduates and are excited to see those who are recognized by others for their impact on student learning.”